christinabay/school_district_analysis/README.md

-# school_district_analysis
+# School District Analysis

-## Overview of the school district analysis: Explain the purpose of this analysis.
+## Overview: Explain the purpose of this analysis.

 The purpose of this analysis was to provide Maria with high-level school/student performance metrics, district-wide and by school, presented in an easy to read table.
 This required data cleaning and data/table reforatting because it was discovered that the test scores for ninth grade students at Thomas High School were flawed, and it was decided that they be removed from the dataset.